chaos-mesh/website/docs/use-grafana-data-source.md

    kubectl port-forward -n chaos-testing svc/chaos-dashboard 2333:2333
    ```

 3. Click **Save & Test** to test the connection.
-If it shows a successful notification, the setup is complete.
+If it shows a successful notification, the set-up is complete.

 ## Query

-The Data Source plugin looks at the Chaos Mesh through the lens of events, and the following options are responsible for filtering the different events:
+The Data Source plugin observes Chaos Mesh from the perspective of events.
+The following options are responsible for filtering different events:

-- `Object ID`: Filter by object uuid
+- `Object ID`: Filter by object UUID
 - `Namespace`: Filter by different namespace
 - `Name`: Filter by object name
-- `Kind`: Filter by kind (PodChaos, Schedule...)
+- `Kind`: Filter by kind (PodChaos, Schedule, and so on)
 - `Limit`: Limit the number of events

-They will be passed as parameters to the `/api/events` API.
+These are passed as parameters to the `/api/events` API.

 ## Annotations

-You can integrate Chaos Mesh events into the panel by setting up Annotations, as created in the following example:
+You can integrate Chaos Mesh events into the panel by setting up Annotations.
+For example:

 !
 [Annotations](img/grafana/annotations.png)

-For information on how to fill in the fields in annotations, please refer to [Query](#query).
+For information on how to fill in the fields in annotations, refer to [Query](#query).

 ## Variables